Lake Washington

 Mercer Island is lucky to have a large number of philanthropic-minded women.
 Thus, there are two NCL, Inc. Chapters on our island: Evergreen Chapter and Lake Washington Chapter.

-Mothers and daughters of 6th-9th grades: Ready to have fun together while helping our greater Seattle area?
-Lake Washington National Charity League (NCL) is holding a mini-membership drive from May 1-15, 2023.
-The Lake Washington chapter will be accepting applications for the classes of 2029, 2028, 2027, and 2026.
+Freshmen girls and moms (Class of 2030), ready to have fun together while helping our greater Seattle area?
+Lake Washington and Evergreen Chapters of National Charity League (NCL) are holding a membership drive and accepting applications from January 15th-March 1st, 2024

 Want to learn more?
-Join our Information Meeting via Zoom on Monday, May 8 at 6:30 PM.
+Join our Information Meeting on Tuesday, January 16th or February 5th at 7:00 PM at Island Books

 General Information about NCL: